durrantlab/autogrow4/tutorial/tutorial.md

         -License:   MIT License

 #
-## Running AutoGrow:
+## Running AutoGrow4:
-    AutoGrow 4.0.0 is run using the python script RunAutogrow.py located in the top directory of the download AutoGrow project.
+    AutoGrow 4.0.0 is run using the python script RunAutogrow.py located in the top directory of the download AutoGrow4 project.
-    Autogrow is a commandline operated python program.
+    AutoGrow4 is a commandline operated python program.
 It has two options for job submission:
      1) commandline submission: executing directly from the commandline.
          Example:
              cd /PATH_TO/autogrow4/